First Oval Office Project

 In 2013, the Museum of the American Revolution partnered with the Historic Trades Department at The Colonial Williamsburg Foundation in Williamsburg, Virginia to reproduce Washington’s War Tent.
 The First Oval Office Project allowed Museum staff to make important decisions about how the original tent would be displayed at the Museum in the Alan B. Miller Theater.
 The replica tent was used in the filmmaking process to design and test the mount that displays the original tent in the Washington’s War Tent film produced by Donna Lawrence Productions.

-The process and collaborative research of The First Oval Office Project continues as we learn more about Washington’s wartime headquarters, including the acquisition of a previously unknown image, the only contemporaneous eyewitness depiction of the tent, which inspired the Museum’s first temporary exhibition in early 2018: Among His Troops: Washington’s War Tent in a Newly Discovered Watercolor.
-The Among His Troops Coffee Table Catalog is now available for purchase in the Museum Shop!
+The process and collaborative research of The First Oval Office Project continues as we learn more about Washington’s wartime headquarters, including the acquisition of a previously unknown image, the only contemporaneous eyewitness depiction of the tent, which inspired the Museum’s first temporary exhibition in early 2018, Among His Troops: Washington’s War Tent in a Newly Discovered Watercolor.
+The Among His Troops Coffee Table Catalog is available for purchase in the Museum Shop.

 Each year, the hand-stitched replica tent is pitched outdoors at historic sites as an interactive education and outreach program with associated replica tents, camp equipage, and furnishings, which fosters special immersive opportunities to experience how this tent was used during the Revolutionary War.